liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 +++++++++++++++++++++++++++++

-A style guide in (web)design is an overview of all available colors, fonts and widgets (more generally: objects) used in a product.
+A style guide in (web)design is an overview of all available colors, fonts, and widgets (more generally: objects) used in a product.
 In the context of CSS it can be generated from source code comments.
 In some way this is similar to doctests in python.